cbaldock/communitymaps-help/_en/upload-media-files.md

 ---
 layout: english
 title: "Upload media files"
-subtitle: "High resolution pictures and videos can be attached for public viewing to every contribution you have created."
+subtitle: "High resolution pictures and videos, also audio files can be attached for public viewing to every contribution you have created."
 ---

 ## Feeling lost?